Why Live in Upper East Side

 Is Upper East Side a good place to live?

 Upper East Side is a good place to live, receiving 4.0 stars from its residents.
-Upper East Side is considered fairly walkable and a biker's paradise with good transit options.
-Upper East Side is a suburban neighborhood.
-Upper East Side has 6 parks for recreational activities.
+Upper East Side is considered somewhat walkable and very bikeable with good transit options.
+Upper East Side is an urban pioneer neighborhood with a crime score of 4, on par with the average neighborhood in the U.S. Upper East Side has 6 parks for recreational activities.
 It is very dense in population with 17.8 people per acre and a median age of 28.
-The average household income is $98,250 which is above the national average.
+The average household income is $98,250 which is below the national average.
 College graduates make up 66.5% of residents.
 A majority of residents in Upper East Side are renters, with 61.6% of residents renting and 38.4% of residents owning their home.
 A

 local real estate agent serving Upper East Side can help you decide if this neighborhood is the right one for you.
 Learn more on our